 Her hat and let the damp hair fall,

 These lines imply that Porphyria has offered herself to the speaker.
 She comes in from the storm, starts a fire, stands up, and begins to shed her clothes.
 The speaker describes each piece of clothing as she removes it.
 She begins with her coat and her shawl, and then she removes her gloves and her hat.
-The description of her clothes allows the reader to further understand the intensity of the storm.
+The description of her clothes allows the reader to understand the intensity of the storm further.
 It also serves to reveal Porphyria’s feelings toward the speaker.
 She was willing to brave the storm to get to him.
 When she begins taking off her outer clothes, it reveals that she intends to stay with him through the storm.

 And, last, she sat down by my side

 She put my arm about her waist,

 And made her smooth white shoulder bare,